 Ph.D.
-Music Ministry, Southwestern Baptist Theological Seminary (ABD)
+Music Ministry, Southwestern Baptist Theological Seminary (Worship)

 Ph.D.
-Composition, University of North Texas (Theory minor)
+Composition, University of North Texas (Music Theory minor)

-MA, Composition, Rutgers, The State University of New Jersey (Theory)
+M.A.
+Composition, Rutgers, The State University of New Jersey (Music Theory)

 Additional study, Conducting, Westminster College, Princeton, NJ